stripe/stripe-go/README.md

 After rolling, make sure to install it on the package org test account (distinct from the packaging org, which is used to generate the package):

 https://appiphony92-dev-ed.my.salesforce.com/

+**Warning:** the QA package is automatically updated on each CI build, so it is possible that CI runs the deploy command _right_ after your deploy command finishes running, which could cause strange issues where QA includes a WIP branch.

 ## Removing Components from QA or Production Packages